SanMedElhadi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups : get the groups that the current user is part of 3-new_owner : change the owner of the file hello to the user betty 4-empty : create an empty file called hello
+5-execute : adds execute permission to the owner of the file